Joaquin Phoenix: 2020–present: Frequent A24 collaborations

-Reception and acting style
+Reputation and acting style

 "When I was 15 or 16 my brother River [Phoenix] came home from work and he had a VHS copy of a movie called Raging Bull and he sat me down and made me watch it.
 And the next day he woke me up, and he made me watch it again.
 And he said, "You're going to start acting again, this is what you're going to do."
 He didn't ask me, he just told me.
 And I am indebted to him for that because acting has given me such an incredible life".

 — —Phoenix credits his brother River Phoenix for his acting career.

-At the beginning of his career, Phoenix was often referred to as "the second most famous Phoenix", his name associated most closely with the death of his brother River Phoenix.
+Early in his career, Phoenix was often referred to as "the second most famous Phoenix", his name associated most closely with the death of his brother River Phoenix.
 The media would often compare the two, with The New York Times describing Joaquin as "sweetly unsettling and endlessly vulnerable" compared to his brother's "pure all-American blond boyishness".
 After his brother died, Phoenix gained a reputation for his distrust of the media, with many speculating that it is derived from how River's death was covered by the press.
 He was often asked about the day River died, and still is to this date, Phoenix has described these interviews as "insincere" and has felt that they impeded on the mourning process.

 Caroline Frost of The Huffington Post has said that Phoenix is "engaging, engaged, mischievous, honest" in person and Anderson Cooper of 60 Minutes thought that he was "wry, shy and couldn't be any more friendlier" adding that Phoenix "just doesn't like to talk about himself".
 Although known for his intensity and darkness on-screen, director James Gray who worked with Phoenix in four feature films, says that Phoenix is very different off-screen saying "He's actually very tender and sweet and sensitive.
 It's almost as if he channels his intensity into the characters.
 Like the work is an outlet for his darker side."